-When an idea hit you, you'd better not wait.
+When an idea hits you, you'd better not wait.
 Not even for a few seconds.
 Lest you'll lose them forever.
-These ideas normally hit when you least expected it and they are usually elusive too.
+These ideas normally hit when you least expect it and they are usually elusive too.
 You may lose brilliant ideas if you let them slip past because you are too busy or too sleepy to capture it, thinking that it would come back to you once you are ready to recall it.

 Make no mistake.
 Once those ideas have knocked on your head, they are not going to stay there for a visit.
 They are there only to greet hello.
 If you take too long to open the door, they will just up and leave.

 That's why you should always be ever ready.
 Have a pen and paper handy everywhere you go or if that is such a hassle, you can always record your ideas through your phone's voice recorder.